 - Low driving torque and high stripping torque

-- High breaking torque and tensile strength of screw
+- High breaking torque and tensile strength of the screw

 - Excellent security against vibration